Khoshaf

 A chilled Afghan dried-fruit compote eaten at Eid and summer breakfasts — dried apricots, golden raisins, dried figs, slivered almonds, and walnut halves soaked overnight in lightly-sweetened cold water perfumed with rose water and a knob of cardamom.
 Eaten cold with a spoon, the fruit plump and tender, the syrup thin but intensely flavored.

-An ancient pan-Islamic dessert tradition — khoshaf (the word means 'good water' in Arabic) appears in cookbooks from medieval Baghdad.
-The Afghan version is closer to the original than the modern Lebanese qamar al-din variant.
+An ancient pan-Islamic dessert tradition.
+The word khoshaf comes from the Persian khosh-ab, meaning 'good/pleasant water'; it passed into Turkish (hoşaf) and Arabic, and steeped (uncooked) dried-fruit versions are recorded in medieval Arab cookbooks — a 14th-century Egyptian manuscript describes apricots simply steeped, not boiled, in sweetened water.
+The Afghan version keeps that original soak-don't-cook simplicity.
 In Herat it is the canonical Eid al-Fitr breakfast dessert: after a month of Ramadan fasting, the cold, sweet, hydrating compote is the first thing eaten before the heavy meals.
 Also served year-round at summer family gatherings.
 The 'soak overnight' rule is non-negotiable — shorter soaks leave the fruit chewy and the syrup weak.
+It is a close cousin of haft mewa, the Nowruz 'seven fruits' version.

 Cold soaking (not hot) is the secret — it slowly rehydrates the fruit while drawing concentrated fruit sugars OUT into the surrounding water, creating the syrup naturally without cooking.
 Hot soaking would extract bitter tannins from the dried fruit skins and lose the fresh aromatic compounds.
 The 12-24-hour timeline allows osmotic equilibrium: the fruit becomes plump and the water becomes syrup.
 Rose water is added last because its volatile floral compounds would dissipate during the long soak; it's the final perfume that hits the nose at serving.